Your privacy is of the utmost importance to us. That is why we want to make your experience online safe and secure.

 Each data subject shall have the right granted by the European legislator to obtain from the controller without undue delay the rectification of inaccurate personal data concerning him or her.
 Taking into account the purposes of the processing, the data subject shall have the right to have incomplete personal data completed, including by means of providing a supplementary statement.
-If a data subject wishes to exercise this right to rectification, he or she may at any time contact our data protection officer or another employee of the controller.
+If a data subject wishes to exercise this right to rectification, he or she may at any time contact a data protection staff member or another employee of the controller.

-d) Right to Erasure (Right to be Forgotten)
+d) Right to Erasure (Right to Be Forgotten)